Genrep-Software/style-guides/c++/cppguide.md

 148](http://abseil.io/tips/148) for more.)

-If a function is overloaded by the argument types alone, a reader may have to understand C++\'s complex matching rules in order to tell what\'s going on.
+If a function is overloaded by the argument types alone, a reader may have to understand C++'s complex matching rules in order to tell what's going on.
 Also many people are confused by the semantics of inheritance if a derived class overrides only some of the variants of a function.

 You may overload a function when there are no semantic differences between variants.
 These overloads may vary in types, qualifiers, or